withastro/docs/src/pages/en/guides/integrations-guide.md

 **Astro Integrations** add new functionality and behaviors for your project with only a few lines of code.
 You can write a custom integration yourself, or grab popular ones from npm.

-- Unlock React, Vue, Svelte, Solid, and support for other popular UI frameworks.
+- Unlock React, Vue, Svelte, Solid, and other popular UI frameworks.
-- Integrate popular tools like Tailwind, Turbolinks, and Partytown with only a few lines of code.
+- Integrate tools like Tailwind, Turbolinks, and Partytown with a few lines of code.
-- Add new features to your build, like automatic sitemap generation.
+- Add new features to your project, like automatic sitemap generation.
-- Write custom hooks into the build process, dev server, and more.
+- Write custom code that hooks into the build process, dev server, and more.

 > Integration support was recently released in v0.25.0, and the API is still being finalized.
 Only first-party Astro integrations (those published to `@astrojs/` on npm) will be officially supported during this period.
 To use a 3rd-party plugin, you need to run Astro with the `--experimental-integrations` CLI flag.
 ## Tutorial: Adding React